shadowed1/Chard/README.md

 - `chard safe` or `cs` -- Enter Chard Root without GUI support -- Useful debugging.
 - `chard unmount` or `cu` -- Force chard to unmount as if exiting (force kill).
 - `autoclicker <clicks-per-second>` -- Run an autoclicker script in ChromeOS!
+- `chard_startup` -- Start or stop Chard from starting on boot.
 - `chard reinstall` -- Option 1 for fast reinstall (does not remove).
 Option 2 is a full reinstall (removes Chard).
 - `chard uninstall` -- Remove Chard.
 Refresh shell to remove .bashrc entries.
 - `chard help` -- Show help examples.